Elements-SRL/ftdi_utils/README.md

 ## Toolchain
 Elements builds the ftdi_utils statically using Qt Creator with the Qt libraries 6.7.3 and MSVC 2022 [Qt Community](https://www.qt.io/download-dev)

 Note: the Qt Libraries are not used.
-Qt Creator is used just to compile on different platforms seamlessly.
+Qt Creator is used for legacy reasons.

 ## Drivers
 Install EDR4 to make sure all the needed drivers are correctly installed [elements-ic.com/downloads/](https://elements-ic.com/downloads/)
+Disclaimer: EDR4 is officially supported only on windows, hence if you want to build your library for other operating systems/architectures you'll have to manually search and install the needed drivers.

 ## Dependencies
 The ftdi_utils requires the ftd2xx library and the libmpsse, both distributed by FTDI [www.ftdichip.com](https://www.ftdichip.com)